$pringfield (or, How I Learned to Stop Worrying and Love Legalized Gambling): Cultural references

 The title is a reference to the 1964 film Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, the music of which was composed by Laurie Johnson.
-Two of his songs, "Happy-go-lively" and "Rue de la park" can be heard within the News on Parade segment at the beginning of the episode.
-Burns' bed looks similar to the one occupied by Keir Dullea's character Dave Bowman in the end of the 1968 film, 2001: A Space Odyssey.
-Dustin Hoffman and Tom Cruise appear at the casino to reprise their roles from the 1988 film Rain Man, although Cruise does not speak.
-Homer is impressed by the card-counting abilities of a man who resembles Raymond Babbitt, Hoffman's character in the film.
-Krusty's show at midnight is similar to Bill Cosby's 1971 album For Adults Only, which was recorded at a casino at midnight.
-Marge reminds Homer that his lifelong dream was to be a contestant on the television show The Gong Show.
+Two of his songs, "Happy-go-lively" and "Rue de la park" can be heard in the News on Parade segment at the beginning of the episode.
+Burns' bed looks similar to the one occupied by Keir Dullea's character Dave Bowman in the end of the 2001: A Space Odyssey (1968).
+Homer is impressed by the card-counting abilities of a man who resembles Raymond Babbitt, Dustin Hoffman's character in Rain Man (1988).
+Krusty's midnight show is similar to Bill Cosby's 1971 album For Adults Only, recorded at a casino at midnight.
+Marge reminds Homer that his lifelong dream was to be a contestant on The Gong Show.

-Burns's paranoid obsession with germs and cleanliness, and his refusal to leave his bedroom once the casino opens, parodies American magnate Howard Hughes, who had obsessive–compulsive disorder, and was involved in the casino business in his later years.
-The "Spruce Moose", an absurdly tiny wooden plane Burns makes in the episode, is a parody of Hughes' impractically enormous wooden plane, derisively nicknamed the Spruce Goose.
-Homer parodies the scene in the 1939 film The Wizard of Oz when the Scarecrow demonstrates his newly acquired intelligence by (incorrectly) reciting the law that governs the lengths of the sides of an isosceles triangle.
+Henry Kissinger visits the plant and drops his glasses in the toilet.
+He thinks that no one can know how he lost them, "Not I, the man who drafted the Paris Peace Accords!"
+Burns's paranoid obsession with germs and cleanliness, and his refusal to leave his bedroom once the casino opens, parodies American magnate Howard Hughes, who had obsessive–compulsive disorder and was involved in the casino business in his later years.
+The "Spruce Moose", an absurdly tiny wooden plane Burns makes, is a parody of Hughes' impractically enormous wooden plane, derisively nicknamed the Spruce Goose.
+Homer parodies the scene in The Wizard of Oz (1939) when the Scarecrow demonstrates his newfound intelligence by (incorrectly) reciting the law that governs the lengths of the sides of an isosceles triangle.
 Unlike in the film, somebody correctly points out that the Pythagorean theorem recited applies only to right triangles, not isosceles triangles.
+When Marge initially promises to stop gambling and spend more time with her family, and then hugs Lisa and Maggie, Homer says, "Aww, just like on TV", and then turns and trips over an ottoman, like Dick Van Dyke's character Rob Petrie did in The Dick Van Dyke Show.